chris-wood/geolocation-threat-model/draft-geolocation-threat-model.md

   and so on, which provide clients with a simple API for getting location.
 In most cases, these APIs are gated by user consent.
 That is, end-users must explicitly allow the API to reveal the user location.
-- Server-side APIs: Many online services provide proprietary APIs for mapping an IP address to a location, along with other metadata about the IP address.
+- Online services: Many online services provide proprietary APIs for mapping an IP address to a location, along with other metadata about the IP address.
 Some of these services offer a free, rate-limited API, whereas others offer paid variants with more options.
 Unlike client-side APIs, servers generally have access to client IP addresses without user consent (absent proxying technologies such as Private Relay or Tor).
+Other variants depend on Anchors for the purposes of relative positioning.

-The sources of truth for these geolocation APIs vary widely.
+The sources of truth for these geolocation APIs and services vary widely.
 They include, but are not limited to GPS information, network signalling information (IP, RFID, WiFi and Bluetooth MAC addresses), GSM/CDMA cellular network IDs, and even user input.
 In most cases, the signals that feed into geolocation information are unauthenticated: there is no proof that the output is actually correct or originated from a trusted source.
 Moreover, there is no existing notion of a trusted source of geolocation information as there is no way for sources to present proof of correctness or authenticity.